nortikin/sverchok/docs/nodes/curve/polyarc.rst

 * **Cyclic**.
 If checked, the node will generate closed (cyclic) curve, by connecting the last vertex to the first.
 Note that the curve will most probably be not smooth at that closing point.
 Unchecked by default.
+* **NURBS output**.
+This parameter is available in the N panel only.
+If checked, the node will output a NURBS curve.
+Built-in NURBS maths implementation will be used.
+If not checked, the node will output generic concatenated curve from several straight segments and circular arcs.
+In most cases, there will be no difference; you may wish to output NURBS if you want to use NURBS-specific API methods with generated curve, or if you want to output the result in file format that understands NURBS only.
+Unchecked by default.

 Outputs
 -------